OctoPrint/OctoPrint-FirmwareUpdater/README.md

 The only required setting is the path to the bossac binary.

 ### Customizing the Command Lines
-The command lines for avrdude and bossac can be customized by editing the string in the advance settings for the flash method.
+The command lines for avrdude and bossac can be customized by editing the string in the advanced settings for the flash method.
 Text in braces (`{}`) will be substituted for preconfigured values if present.

 | String | Description|
 | --- | --- |